 Ground beef can be used in many recipes including tacos, casseroles, meatloaves, burgers, spaghetti Bolognese, spaghetti sauce, and more!
 It can also be used in casseroles and lasagna.

 Why make your own ground beef?

-You may ask why grind your own beef since it’s inexpensive?
-The answer is simple.
-Do you know one packet of the store Ground Beef contains Meat sourced from more than 100 cows?.
+You may ask why grind your own beef since it’s inexpensive; the answer is simple.
+Do you know one packet of the store-bought ground beef contains meat sourced from more than 100 cows?
 Do you think that is ethical?
-Why not make your own Ground beef from the Meat sourced from a single cow?
+Why not make your own ground beef from meat sourced from a single cow?

 - When you make your own ground it’s always tastier, juicier, and more flavorful!